danbrysmi/error-explainer/README.md

     - Unfinished strings/brackets.
     - Anything else is parssed as an expression
     - Function and Methods call the parser recursively for their parameters
+    - Syntax (commas and colons)
+    - Brackets and Square Brackets (tuples, lists and indexing)

 ### Report Progress (Draft /#1)
     - Abstract (Done!)